Etharialle/Etharialle/README.md

 # Christopher Adams (@Etharialle)

-I'm a passionate learner transitioning from systems engineering and project management to software engineering.
+I'm a Systems Engineer and Project Manager looking to make career shift to software engineering.

 ## What I bring to the table